kenjitagawa/quiz-app/README.md

 # Features

-**This app has dark mode and will save to memory**
+**This app has dark mode and will save to memory**\
-If you reload this app, you will not need to select the desired color again as it will be saved in the local storage.
+Meaning that ff you reload this app, you will not need to select the desired color again as it will be saved in the local storage.